Frequently Asked Questions

 Is the OraLiva test FDA-approved?

-No, the OraLiva test is currently for use as a CLIA Certified Laboratory Developed Test (LDT) and has not yet received FDA clearance.
-The test has been validated through large international prospective studies as documented in numerous peer reviewed publications.
-OraLiva is committed to delivering these capabilities chairside after the regulatory approval process is completed in the next few years.
+OraLiva’s test is currently approved for use as a CLIA Certified Laboratory Developed Test (LDT) but has not yet received FDA clearance.
+The test has been validated through large international prospective studies as documented in numerous peer reviewed publications (insert link to our publications page).
+However, OraLiva is committed to moving toward the development and release of the first quantitative AI linked cytology tool for use chairside.
+These powerful capabilities will be available immediately through the ship in service.

 How accurate is the test?